Peperworx/fluxion/README.md

 The winner seems obvious at first: share the type of the Actor, not the Message.
 However, this removes an important abstraction and now requires that an Actor's type be known.
 For example: No longer can an actor be treated as a sender/receiver of `DatabaseMessages`, now it must be known as `ThisSpecificDatabaseActor`.
 To abstract that away, generics are needed, and generics can get very messy, very quickly.

 An additional issue is determining which type foreign messages should deserialize to.
-This can also get very messy with multiply message types, so Fluxion constrains each actor to handling a single message type.
+This can also get very messy with multiple message types, so Fluxion constrains each actor to handling a single message type.
+This limitation, however, has a work around.
+The "main" actor can receive messages in the form of an enum, and then a second actor can "relay" messages to the main actor.
+This can be implemented generically, so Fluxion will contain default a `Relay<Message, MessageEnum>` implementation.

 ## License
 Fluxion is Dual-Licensed under Apache 2.0 and MIT.